 Q: What initiatives and methods do you use to engage more web-developers with Drupal and keep them in the community?

 A: This comes back to the content redesign that the engineering team is working on.
 We’re a small team at the Drupal Association, and we can’t do everything.
-So we’re focused on providing the tools that the community needs to keep itself healthy and growing — in this case, making Drupal.org a better experience for new visitors, making it easier to download Drupal and start using it with our Try Drupal initiative, making it simple to find the services and integrations you need through our hosting and technology supporters… there’s also initiatives like Global Training Days, which provide an introduction to Drupal, and community cultivation grants, which help people increase the number of people working with Drupal in their local communities by providing funds to kickstart local initiatives.
+So we’re focused on providing the tools that the community needs to keep itself healthy and growing — in this case, making Drupal.org a better experience for new visitors, making it easier to download Drupal and start using it with our Try Drupal initiative, making it simple to find the services and integrations you need through our hosting and technology supporters… there are also initiatives like Global Training Days, which provide an introduction to Drupal, and community cultivation grants, which help people increase the number of people working with Drupal in their local communities by providing funds to kickstart local initiatives.

 A: The Drupal community really is like a giant family.
 It’s a huge, supportive, loving network.
 Of course, people have their differences and disagreements, but like with families, these things always come from a place of love.
 It’s amazing to see how passionate the Drupal community is, and being able to support them in pursuit of what they do is definitely the coolest part of being in the Drupal Association.